Restaurants Unlimited shutters some locations as it seeks buyer

 The company primarily blames rising minimum wages along the West Coast for its troubles, but management misfires and changing consumer habits clearly played a big role.

-In mid-2017, well after Seattle’s new minimum wage was established, Restaurants Unlimited opened two Henry’s Tavern restaurants in Seattle and Bellevue at a cost of more than $10 million, according to court records.
+In mid-2017, well after Seattle’s new minimum wage was established, Restaurants Unlimited opened two Henry’s Tavern restaurants in Seattle and one in Bellevue at a cost of more than $10 million, according to court records.

 Both performed poorly: “The anticipated foot traffic and projected sales at these locations did not materialize and, exacerbated by the increase in employee costs, the company experienced significant operating losses at these locations,” the company’s recently appointed chief restructuring officer, David Bagley, wrote in court documents.